C3: Diverse seas: status of marine mammals and marine birds

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form as some further development is required.
+This indicator is not available for reporting in 2024 in a finalised form as some further development is required.
 An interim indicator is presented here that shows (a) changes in the abundance of harbour seals and the production of grey seal pups in the north-east and south-east of England, and (b) changes in the abundance of breeding and non-breeding marine birds in the Greater North Sea and Celtic Seas (OSPAR marine regions including data from neighbouring countries).
-The data for seals and marine birds used for this interim indicator have been reported via the OSPAR Quality Status Report 2023 (QSR) and at a UK scale under the updated UK Marine Strategy Part One (2019).
+The data for seals and marine birds used for this interim indicator have been reported via the OSPAR Quality Status Report 2023 (QSR).
 The marine birds component of the indicator is based on the latest methodology developed for the OSPAR QSR.
-The latest OSPAR assessment for seals used data collected from across the UK from 1994 to 2019, whereas the interim indicator outputs presented here in Figures C3ai and C3aii also include the most recent data available, published as part of annual outputs by the Special Committee on Seals (SCOS).
+In addition to the data already reported under OSPAR, the interim indicator outputs presented here in Figures C3ai and C3aii also include the most recent data available, published by the Special Committee on Seals (SCOS).

 Trends in the abundance and distribution of whale and dolphin species were assessed in the OSPAR QSR using data derived from dedicated aerial and shipboard surveys to generate estimates of abundance.
-However, for most species, trends in abundance could not be determined because there were an insufficient number of population estimates.
-Cetaceans are not yet included in the C3 indicator for this reason, however it is expected that new population estimates, generated as part of the 2022 Small Cetaceans in Atlantic Waters and the North Sea (SCANS) IV programme will enable further development.
+However, for most species, trends in abundance could not be determined because there were too few population estimates in the timeseries.
+Cetaceans are not yet included in the C3 indicator for this reason, however it is expected that new population estimates, generated as part of the 2022 Small Cetaceans in Atlantic Waters and the North Sea (SCANS) IV programme will enable further development for some cetacean species.

 At this time, the marine bird component of the indicator is only based on breeding and non-breeding abundance.
-Future assessments of marine birds will be based on the integration of OSPAR abundance and breeding productivity indicators following the approach applied for the forthcoming Marine Birds Thematic Assessment that will be reported for the OSPAR QSR 2023.
+Future assessments of marine birds will be based on the integration of OSPAR abundance and breeding productivity indicators following the approach to the Marine Birds Thematic Assessment reported for the OSPAR QSR 2023.
+A Marine Mammals Thematic Assessment is also available.

 Notes on indicator

-Seal species were deemed to meet abundance targets under the OSPAR QSR 2023 if harbour seal abundance and grey seal pup production: a) declined by less than an average of 1% per year in the previous 6-year period, or b) decreased by less than 25% since the baseline year (1992 or start of time series, if later).
+Seal species were deemed to meet thresholds under the OSPAR QSR 2023 if harbour seal abundance and grey seal pup production: a) declined by less than an average of 1% per year in the previous 6-year period, and b) decreased by less than 25% since the baseline year (1992 or start of time series, if later).
 The UK Marine Strategy Part One (2019) GES assessment for seals covered the Celtic Seas and Greater North Sea.

 The term “marine bird” includes seabirds that spend the majority of their lives at sea (petrels and shearwaters, gannets and cormorants, skuas, gulls, terns and auks) and waterbirds that mostly inhabit intertidal areas or inshore areas close by (waders, ducks, geese, swans, grebes and divers).
 For most seabirds, and some waterbird species, abundance is assessed when they are breeding, because they are much easier to count when they aggregate on land to breed in colonies than when they are dispersed at sea over large areas.
 Most waterbirds, and some seabird species, are assessed using non-breeding abundance, because they are much easier to count when they aggregate in intertidal and inshore areas during migration or in winter.
 Assessments of marine birds are conducted separately for breeding and non-breeding birds as these often do not belong to the same population and because most species in the breeding assessment are seabirds that use the wider marine environment and most species in the non-breeding assessment use intertidal and inshore areas.
 The breeding and non-breeding assessments therefore indicate impacts from different suites of pressures, operating in different parts of the marine environment.